2002 Las Vegas Bowl: Fourth Quarter

-UCLA head coach Ed Kezirian
+Ed Kezirian

-Ed Kezirian was an offensive line coach under Terry Donahue and Bob Toledo.
-When Toledo was fired on December 10, 2002, Kezirian became the interim head coach for the game against the New Mexico Lobos in the Las Vegas Bowl on December 25, 2002.
-He was victorious in his only game as Bruin head coach; UCLA won 27–13.
+Kezirian had become beloved at UCLA as the longtime offensive line coach for the program, serving under Terry Donahue and Bob Toledo.
+When Toledo was fired on December 10, 2002, Kezirian became the interim head coach and would serve in this capacity for the team's ensuing bowl game.
+The 27–13 result meant that "Coach K" was victorious in his only game as Bruin head coach.

 Aftermath

-After the game, Kezirian retired from coaching undefeated and was replaced by Karl Dorrell as the UCLA Bruins head coach.
+After the game, Kezirian retired from coaching undefeated and was replaced by Karl Dorrell as UCLA's head coach.
 He remained on the staff to continue overseeing academics for the Bruins football team.
-When Karl Dorrell was fired in 2007, defensive coordinator DeWayne Walker took the interim coaching duty for the 2007 Las Vegas Bowl.
+When Dorrell was fired in 2007, defensive coordinator DeWayne Walker took the interim coaching duty for the 2007 Las Vegas Bowl.
 The Bruins lost that game.